IAB Safety Office

 - Behavior based safety (not required if you have completed Hazard Communication and Injury and Illness Prevention)

-- If you are a student in the UA system, you need to complete all mandatory trainings found on the mandatory student training page of the UAF Center for Student Rights and Responsibilities (currently this is just the Title IX training, but is subject to change).
+- If you are a student in the UA system, you need to complete all mandatory trainings found on the mandatory student training page of the UAF Office of Rights, Compliance and Accountability (currently this is just the Title IX training, but is subject to change).

 - You may need additional training depending on your answers to the following questions: